Start a New Farm

-The is staffed with certified, professional business counselors who collaborate closely with local business leaders in the Southern Maryland region and the Calvert County Department of Economic Development to provide assistance to small business owners.
-Our Calvert County counselor, Kathy MacAdams, can provide free one-on-one counseling services for a variety of business needs including:
+The office is staffed with certified, professional business counselors who collaborate closely with local business leaders in the Southern Maryland region and the Calvert County Department of Economic Development to provide assistance to small business owners.
+THE SBDC can provide free one-on-one counseling services for a variety of business needs including:

 - Accounting systems